imakin/alfarobi/README.md

 alfarobi
 ========

-Humanoid robot developer team from Universitas Gadjah Mada, Indonesia.
-Repository maintained by one of it's developer (imakin)
+Alfarobi is humanoid robot developer team from Universitas Gadjah Mada, Indonesia.

+This repository aimed to demonstrate the use of Linux operating system for embedded system development